manasvi111/rrj-manasvi111/README.md

 By addressing these two major issues - improving the "Get Started" docs and clarifying the Stale-While-Revalidate documentation - I believe I can make valuable contributions to the Workbox project and help improve the overall user experience for the community.

+# Week 10
+## Assess External Communitie Contribution Guidelines

+Based on the research results, here is a summary of the key points regarding the external community contribution guidelines for the Workbox project:

+## Workbox Contribution Guidelines

+### Communication Channels
+- The Workbox project uses GitHub issues and pull requests as the primary communication channels for contributions.
+- There is no mention of any other community platforms like Discord, Slack, or Zulip.

+### Contribution Process
+1. **Discuss Contributions First**: The guidelines recommend discussing your contribution idea with the Workbox team before starting any work.
+This helps ensure the contribution aligns with the project's goals and direction.
+2. **Follow Contribution Guidelines**: The project has a detailed CONTRIBUTING.md file that outlines the steps for submitting issues, pull requests, and other types of contributions.
+3. **Maintain Code Quality**: Contributions should adhere to the project's code style and quality standards to ensure maintainability.
+4. **Sign the CLA**: Contributors are required to sign a Contributor License Agreement (CLA) before their contributions can be accepted.

+### Contribution Types
+The Workbox project accepts various types of contributions, including:
+- Bug reports
+- Feature requests
+- Documentation improvements
+- Code contributions (bug fixes, new features, etc.)

+### Issue Labels
+The project uses labels like "good first issue" and "help wanted" to identify issues that are suitable for new contributors.

+### Contribution Review Process
+The Workbox team reviews all contributions and provides feedback.
+Accepted contributions will be merged into the project.

+Overall, the Workbox project has well-documented contribution guidelines that focus on clear communication, code quality, and the CLA process.
+The guidelines do not mention any external community platforms, so contributors should primarily use GitHub for their interactions.